David Brown

 Ms McCandlis is also a part-time Magistrate Judge for the Western District of Washington and held other positions like Commissioner for Whatcom County Superior Court.
 She is a member of several professional associations and served as President of the Washington State Bar Association for one year.

-Following your accident, do the physical pain and emotional stress of the situation have you worried?
-Are you concerned about handling your insurance claim by yourself?
+When an accident turns your world upside down, the pain, anxiety, and confusion can feel unbearable.
+And if you’re unsure how to navigate the insurance process, that stress can quickly become overwhelming.
 Luckily, our Bellingham personal injury attorneys are here to offer you support and advice.
 Contact our Bellingham office today and tell us about your case.
 We offer free consultations and only charge a fee if we get you compensation.

 Our office in Bellingham, WA